ksenia-gezalova/be-latte/README.md

 # be-latte
-The main page of the coffee house
+The main page of the coffee house.

+The maquette by HTML Academy.